cap-security-cartel/report-generator/source/report.md

 ### Avoid redundant contains check before add in `EnumerableSet`

-## Description In the `registerNetwork()` function, there is a redundant check for duplicate networks that can be optimized to save gas.
+**Description:** In the `registerNetwork()` function, there is a redundant check for duplicate networks that can be optimized to save gas.
 The function currently makes two internal calls to `EnumerableSet.contains()` - one directly in the code and another implicitly inside the `EnumerableSet.add()` method.

 ```solidity
 function registerNetwork(address _network) external checkAccess(this.registerNetwork.selector) {